Investor and Business Communication Services

 For the Central and Eastern Europe Marketplace

 FinPlusBiz provides investor and business communications, promotion and marketing services to increase value in the Central and Eastern Europe marketplace.
-These services include the work to complete a documentation package for presentation to investors, including an Information Memorandum that puts a company’s “investment program in the fast lane.”
-In addition, FinPlusBiz provides website design, writing, editing and translation services for businesses that wish to reach the international marketplace in the English language.
+These services include the work to complete a documentation package for presentation to investors, including an Information Memorandum that puts a company’s investment program in the fast lane.
+In addition, FinPlusBiz provides website design, authoring, editing and translation services for businesses that wish to reach the international marketplace in the English language.
+Other working languages include Russian, Ukrainian and French.

 Fin+Biz Services